magicmitra/MaryJaneLounge/README.md

 - [ ] Implement profile component
 - [ ] Extend footer navigation to include buttons for profile and menu
 - [ ] Shopping cart icon with number of items
+- [ ] Tip component: custom tip
+- [ ] JSON of sales taxes for each state

 Components:
 - MenuItem: has image, item name, item price, order button.
 Must have the ability to add and delete items to the cart.